eviltwo/SimpleFileSystem/README.md

 # SimpleFileSystem
-Simple file read and write.
+Simple file read and write for save data.

 I made this to use in my game.
 But anyone can use it freely.